Arbz-N/Bash-Scripting-Projects/Github read access script/readme.md

 If no such users are found, a clear message is printed.
 Output is human-readable and suitable for auditing or reporting purposes.

+this script only works if you are: the repository owner, OR a collaborator / organization member with sufficient permissions.